alexanderkozlenko/chimera-ui-cm/README.md

 - The bindable object as a simple base type for view models.
 - The bindable command as a simple and extensible command implementation.
-- The event broker as a simple messaging bus for UI events based on the `publish–subscribe` pattern.
+- The event broker as a simple messaging bus for UI events.

 ### Important Features: Bindable Object